katebara/https-github.com-dashaloko-Xcode-FBLA/README.md

 **School:** Alonso High School
 **Grade Level:** 11th Grade

+#Instructions for Running Project:
+1. Use an apple device to download XCode through the AppStore or if using Windows any worspace supporting SwiftUI.
+2. Download all of the filed under the

 # Description:
 Lemoney is a finance tracking program that helps you manage your personal finances by tracking balance, income, and expenses.
 The website is developed and programmed with SwiftUI.